 What do I need to sign up?

-This course is suitable for all, especially those who are new to poetry; anyone suitably motivated can join.
+This workshop is suitable for all, especially those who are new to poetry; anyone suitably motivated can join.

 Is there anything else I need to know?

 Please bring pen and paper to the class.